Research Higher Degrees

 Find a supervisor

-Research Higher Degree candidates work closely with an academic supervisor to produce a thesis that is examined by external examiners prior to award.
-As such it is recommended that prospective Research Higher Degree candidates align their research project with the research expertise of existing academic staff.
+Research degree candidates work closely with an academic supervisor to produce a thesis that is examined by external examiners prior to award.
+As such it is recommended that prospective candidates align their research project with the research expertise of existing academic staff.
 This can be done by browsing the research interests of academic staff in the Faculty and making contact with a prospective supervisor who has appropriate research experience in the discipline of choice.
-Prospective candidates can begin this search here.